KenYuChang/KenYuChang/README.md

 ## <img width="50px" src="https://raw.githubusercontent.com/ms314006/ms314006/basic/resource/gqsm.png" />Ken

 Hi there👋
 My name is Ken.
 I am a freshman of backend developer, currently living in Taiwan.
 I would like to meet the people who are realy good at coding and learn lots of things from them.
-I have outing and optimistic personality, and like exercising, especially martial art.
+I have outgoing and optimistic personality, and like exercising, especially martial art.
 Enjoy your day🥳🥳🥳